jasonfilippou/cards-spring-app/README.md

 ```

 The PATCH endpoint ignores fields that are missing or `NULL`, assuming that the user simply does not
 want to change those fields.
+For example, neither the `name` nor the `descripton` attributes of
+this card were changed.
 Additionally, if the
 user attempts to clear the name of a card by supplying a whitespace-only string, they will receive a
 `400 BAD_request` response; we do not allow for the clearing of the name field.